Ramki

-Ramakrishnan (born 31 March 1962), better known by his stage name Ramki, is an Indian actor best known for his work in Tamil films.
-He made his debut in Chinna Poove Mella Pesu (1987).
-He was a lead actor from 1987 to 2004.
-He is well known by his unique hair style.
+Ramakrishnan Arunachalam (born 31 March 1962), known professionally as Ramki, is an Indian actor who works primarily in Tamil cinema (Kollywood) and Telugu cinema (Tollywood).
+He made his acting debut with the romantic drama Chinna Poove Mella Pesu (1987) and was a leading man in Tamil films from 1987 to 2004, appearing in over sixty films across the action, drama, horror and devotional genres.
+He was noted for his distinctive hairstyle and his frequent on-screen pairings with Nirosha, Khushbu and Urvashi.

-He was known for his performances in successful movies such as Senthoora Poove (1988), Maruthu Pandi (1990), Inaindha Kaigal (1990), Athma (1993), Karuppu Roja (1996) and RX 100 (2018).

-He made his comeback in cinema after nine years and returned in a supporting role with the supernatural thriller film Masani (2013).
+His notable films as a lead include the blockbuster Senthoora Poove (1988), the rural action drama Maruthu Pandi (1990), the action-adventure Inaindha Kaigal (1990) and the horror successes Athma (1993), Mayabazar (1995) and Karuppu Roja (1996).
+After a nine-year hiatus, he returned to acting in a supporting role with the supernatural thriller Masani (2013) and has since established himself as a character actor in both Tamil and Telugu films.
+His performance in the Telugu film RX 100 (2018) won him the Santosham Film Award for Best Character Actor,.

+Early life

+Ramki was born Ramakrishnan Arunachalam on 31 March 1962 in Sattur, in the Virudhunagar district of Tamil Nadu.

 Career

+Lead actor (1987–2004)

-Ramki started as an actor in 1987 with the film, Chinna Poove Mella Pesu.
-He appeared alongside Prabhu.
-The film was a commercial success.
-Ramki appeared in eight films during the year 1988, including Senthoora Poove where he co-starred with Vijayakanth and his future wife Nirosha.
-The film ran for over 200 days in theatres and was one of the highest-grossing Tamil films.
-Poovizhi Raja and Paravaigal Palavitham have received positive reviews.
-In 1989, He worked in movies such as Oru Thottil Sabadham, Ellame En Thangachi, Penn Buthi Mun Buthi, Yogam Rajayogam and En Kanavar.
+Ramki made his debut in 1987 with Chinna Poove Mella Pesu, appearing alongside Prabhu; the film was a commercial success.
+He appeared in eight films in 1988, including Senthoora Poove, in which he co-starred with Vijayakanth and his future wife Nirosha.
+The film ran for over 200 days in theatres and was among the highest-grossing Tamil films of the period.
+His other releases that year, Poovizhi Raja and Paravaigal Palavitham, received positive reviews.
+In 1989, he starred in Oru Thottil Sabadham, Ellame En Thangachi, Penn Buthi Mun Buthi, Yogam Rajayogam and En Kanavar.

-After the success of Maruthu Pandi (1990), in the same year, he acted in the action-adventure, Inaindha Kaigal directed by N. K. Viswanathan and featured him in the second leading role alongside Arun Pandian and lead actress Nirosha.
-The film was released to positive reviews and became a Blockbuster.
-In 1991, he played in Vetri Padigal directed by Manobala while R. Sarathkumar acted in negative role.
-He starred in the horror films genre that are successful as Athma (1993), Thanga Pappa (1993), Mayabazar (1995) and Karuppu Roja (1996).
-In 1997, Ramki has acted in the movies such Thaali Pudhusu, Kalyana Vaibhogam, Samrat, Thadayam and Pudhalvan.
-He was known for his onscreen chemistry with Nirosha, Khushbu and Urvashi.
-In 1999, he acted in second role in Nilave Mugam Kaattu starring with Karthik and Devayani.
-He appears in a few sequences in the movies such as Poovellam Kettuppar (1999) and Kadhal Rojavae (2000).
+Following the success of the rural drama Maruthu Pandi (1990), he starred the same year in the action-adventure Inaindha Kaigal, directed by N. K. Viswanathan, in the second lead role alongside Arun Pandian and Nirosha.
+The film opened to positive reviews and emerged a blockbuster.
+In 1991, he starred in Vetri Padigal, directed by Manobala, in which R. Sarathkumar played the antagonist.

+Ramki became particularly associated with the horror film genre through a string of successes including Athma (1993), Thanga Pappa (1993), Mayabazar (1995) and Karuppu Roja (1996).
+In 1997, he appeared in Thaali Pudhusu, Kalyana Vaibhogam, Samrat, Thadayam and Pudhalvan.
+In 1999, he played the second lead in Nilave Mugam Kaattu alongside Karthik and Devayani, and made brief appearances in Poovellam Kettuppar (1999) and Kadhal Rojavae (2000).

-During the 2000s, Ramki acted in second roles in devotional films such as Palayathu Amman (2000), Sri Raja Rajeshwari (2001) and Padai Veetu Amman (2002).
-His 1991 film, he acted in a movie Kuttrapathirikai of R. K. Selvamani's.
-After 15 long years, this movie finally got released in 2007; deleting some scenes.
+In the early 2000s, Ramki played key roles in devotional films such as Palayathu Amman (2000), Sri Raja Rajeshwari (2001) and Padai Veetu Amman (2002).
+Kuttrapathirikai, directed by R. K. Selvamani and filmed in 1991, was finally released in 2007 after a fifteen-year delay, with some scenes removed.

-In 2013, he made his come back with films such as Maasani and Biriyani.
-In 2016, he acted in Vaaimai and Atti.
-In 2017, he acted in Telugu movie, Aakatayi, where he played a pivotal role, followed by Tamil horror comedy film, Aangila Padam in the lead role.
-He acted in a Telugu film, RX 100 (2018) with which he wins Best Character Actor.
-He also appeared in the Sundar C's Action (2019) starring Vishal.